A Burger Episode

 they used to be standard for like, you know,

-Hang hang on i want to check out the razor products okay can't get away huh yeah let me see i will say it's one of the interesting things i was thinking about the other day clicky i was thinking about this podcast the other day quiet and clicky how
+camera to transfer all your stuff like fire wire like that It's just what it used to be and it's not that anymore So you're kind of hard pressed but we bought an old camera and it was just like how can we do this on the cheap because we didn't know if it was anyone was gonna give a shit if we reviewed food so anyway on this show reviewing food hang on i want to check out the razor products okay can't get away huh yeah let me say i will say it's one of the interesting things i was thinking about the other day clicky i was thinking about this podcast the other day quiet and clicky how

-i didn't anticipate I didn't anticipate us taking such a breadth of time to film one season.
+i didn't anticipate, I didn't anticipate us taking such a breadth of time to film one season.
 Yeah.

-But now we're going on probably three months into this, and we're this is number six or seven.
+But now we're going on probably three months into this season.

-So, we have two more to go after this, and God knows when they'll do.
+So we have two more to go after this, and God knows when they'll do.

-browse them.
 Do you have

 I actually do think we do.